tokyosheep/exportImagesTest/README.md

 This is an exmaple of UXP Photoshop Plugin.
 UXP has its own filesystem. it's bit unique system. but for some users, It's too unique I guess.

+**Note**
+May 28
+I checked on Photoshop 24.2, and createEntryWithUrl method didn't work at all. so I set minimum version 24.4 on manifest.

+added psd save batch Play function. because saveAspsd method tries to save even over 2GB document as a psd.

 ## Node.js style filesystem and Entry object